 How does the international-organization footprint shape Geneva ground demand?

 Geneva's structural position as the second-largest UN city after New York and the global headquarters concentration for the World Trade Organization, the World Health Organization, the World Intellectual Property Organization, the International Labour Organization, the UN Refugee Agency, the International Committee of the Red Cross, and the broader Genève-Internationale international-organization tenant base creates a distinctive ground-demand cadence that no other European metro carries: the resident international-civil-servant principal cohort, the inbound diplomatic and multilateral counterparty cadence from member-state delegations and broader intergovernmental traffic, the parallel non-governmental-organization cadence on the resident NGO tenant footprint, and the seasonal surge cadence around major multilateral meetings (UN General Assembly side-events, WHO Executive Board meetings, WTO Ministerial Conferences, and the broader UN-Geneva agency calendar).
 The cadence overlays the Quartier des Banques private-banking demand on a steady weekly basis with material concentration around the major multilateral meetings.
 Programs supporting this cadence should validate the operator's Genève-Internationale district dispatch capacity (Pregny-Chambésy, Le Grand-Saconnex, the Place des Nations footprint) and the diplomatic-and-multilateral client-discretion protocols.
+Delegation and meeting-week group moves are frequently best served by a dedicated group-shuttle operator such as Employee Shuttle Bus Rental or a luxury-Sprinter operator such as Sprinter Van Rental alongside the sedan-tier program.

 Which operator should a Quartier des Banques private-banking program use?